-OHV fees are administered by the Nevada Commission on Off-Highway Vehicles.
-Financial obligations of the State payable after the current fiscal year are contingent upon funds for that purpose being appropriate, budgeted and otherwise made available.
-In the event funds are not appropriated, any resulting contracts (grant awards) will become null and void, without penalty to the State of Nevada.
+OHV fees are administered by the NCOHV.
+Financial obligations of the State payable after the current fiscal year are contingent upon funds for that purpose being appropriated, budgeted, and otherwise made available.
+In the event funds are not appropriated, any resulting contracts (grant awards) will become null and void, without penalty to the state of Nevada.

-All materials submitted regarding this application for OHV funds becomes the property of the State of Nevada.
+All materials submitted regarding this application for OHV funds becomes the property of the state of Nevada.
 Upon the funding of the project, the contents of the application will become contractual obligations.